RYAN2540/PizzaPalace/README.md

 #### Independent Project-4,  20,April,2020
 #### By **RYAN ROTICH**
 ##
-This is a my independent project for week 4 about a pizza restaurant called Pizza Palace.It has pizzas for your liking.
+This is a my independent project for week 4 about a pizza restaurant called Pizza Palace.You can order any from features we have shown in the page.
 ## Setup/Installation Requirements
 * link from my website.
 * press the button at the form section.
-After you'll enter the store page fill you pizza and delivery and press checkout and send your home address and phone number.
+* After you'll enter the store page fill you pizza and delivery and press checkout your order will be saved just send your home address and phone number in the email address below.
-Have a good internet and click on my website url above at the description.
+*Have a good internet and click on my website url above at the description.
 ## Bugs
 There are no known bugs that you may encounter in the webpage yet.We will able to help for notified bugs reported.
 ## Technologies Used